-The Audit & Risk Committee assists the Board of Directors in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control, risk management, the audit process, and the Corporation's process for monitoring compliance with applicable laws and regulations.
+The Audit & Risk Committee assists the Board in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control, risk management, the internal and external audit process, and the Corporation's process for monitoring compliance with applicable laws and regulations.

-The People & Safety Committee assists the Board to oversee the Occupational Safety & Health and Human Resource strategies, policies and performance of the Corporation to ensure that it complies with relevant Employment and OHS legislation and State Government policies.
+The People & Safety Committee assists the Board to oversee the Work Health & Safety and Human Resource strategies, policies and performance of the Corporation to ensure that it complies with relevant Employment and WHS legislation and State Government policies.